-Professionals such as social workers, guidance counselors etc. – they just don’t get it.
+Professionals such as social workers, guidance counselors, etc. – just don’t get it.
 They do not understand that No Contact is the only way to handle narcissistic abuse.
-I have been asked to speak to my abusers and again and again, only to open the door to more abuse because these professionals have no training.
+I have been asked to speak to my abusers repeatedly, only to open the door to more abuse because these professionals have no training.

 This is one reason why children don’t speak up about the abuse – because there’s always a push for children to interact with their parents.
 I’m sure professionals with no training on this type of child abuse see the parent “doing everything they can” (when they cry victim as a manipulation tactic) and “the child is just making a mountain out of a molehill.”

 No One Believed Me